Online Safety Grants Program

 - support innovative development, collaboration and implementation of online safety education programs

-- ensure children, young people and their communities can access inclusive, citizen-focused online safety education resources
+- ensure children, young people and their communities can access inclusive citizen-focussed online safety education resources

 - promote and increase the positive and safe use of digital technologies in at-risk communities, via improvements in service delivery

-- create a culture where safe online behaviours among children and young people become the ‘norm’
+- create a culture within schools and communities where safe online behaviours among children and young people become routine

-- embed Safety by Design principles, where appropriate.
+- embed Safety by Design principles in the development of solutions and programs, where appropriate.